The best no fee credit cards in Canada for 2023

 The sheer size of the Air Miles program can be hard to wrap your head around.
 With over 11 million active members, nearly two-thirds of all Canadian households rack up Air Miles on their everyday purchases.
 If you’re a collector who wants to up your miles game while avoiding annual fees, the BMO Air Miles Mastercard is our recommendation.

-What really sets the card apart is the fact you’ll earn triple the miles for every $25 spent (the equivalent of 0.12 miles per $1 spent) when shopping at participating Air Miles Partner retailers.
-Partners like Foodland, LCBO (in Ontario), Shell, Sobeys Urban Fresh, and Staples.
+What really sets the card apart is the fact you’ll earn triple the miles for every $25 spent (the equivalent of 0.12 miles per $1 spent) when shopping at participating Air Miles partners (Foodland, LCBO, Shell, Sobeys Urban Fresh, Staples, plus more) and twice the miles for every $12 spent at any eligible grocery store.
 Depending on whether you redeem miles as Cash Miles (for discounts off your everyday purchases) or Dream Miles (for travel), that’s a net return of between 1.26% to roughly 1.52% in rewards on every dollar spent at partner retailers.
 Plus, that doesn’t include the fact you can double dip and earn miles twice when shopping at partner retailers by using your credit card while also showing your Air Miles Collector Loyalty Card at the same time.